jaycapist/jaycapist.github.io/essays/acting-smart.md

  <img src="../img/actingsmart/actingsmart-smartqn.png" alt="A user acting SMART" width="750" />
 </div>

 As mentioned, the question includes snippets of HTML and CSS code, which helps to clarify the issue.
-It shows a level of detail about the problem and what is expected.
+It shows a level of detail about the problem and expectations.
 The user demonstrates learning by referring to existing methods and noting what did not work.
 The question is specific about the desired outcome (getting the original unit's value) and the current methods' issue.
-The question is well done, but they could improve by mentioning any resources that they have looked at, eg. documentation.
+The question is well done, but they could improve by mentioning any resources they have looked at, like documentation.

 The [non-SMART](https://stackoverflow.com/questions/53172241/spark-2-3-0-giving-error-provider-org-apache-spark-ml-source-libsvm-libsvmfile) question I found is about Spark 2.3.0, and the error with LibSVMFileFormat.
 This post fails to hit a few of the key points of a SMART question.
 In the end, the question was never answered.